makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

     context vectors and precomputed candidate embeddings using attention
     * the score function is not symmetric and the
     * computational overhead is too large for use-cases like clustering, which
-* we use the pre-trained BERT and RoBERTa network and only fine-tune it to
+* we use the pre-trained BERT and RoBERTa network and only fine-tune it
   * less than 20 minutes, while yielding better results than comparable methods

-# 3 SBERT,
+# 3 SBERT

-# 4 evaluates on common STS tasks and Argument Facet Similarity (AFS) corpus
+# 4 evaluates on common STS tasks and Argument Facet Similarity (AFS) corpus 4

-# 5 evaluates SBERT on SentEval
+# 5 evaluates SBERT on SentEval 6

-# 6 ablation study to test some design aspect of SBERT
+# 6 ablation study to test some design aspect of SBERT 7

+* pooling strategies (MEAN, MAX, and CLS).
+* For the classification objective function, we evaluate different concat 10 different random seeds and average the performances.
+  * we only report scores with MEAN pooling strategy.
+  * pooling strategy has a rather minor impact.
+  * The impact of the concatenation mode is much larger.
+    * InferSent (Conneauet+ 2017) and Universal Sentence Encoder (Cer+ 2018) both use (u, v, |u − v|, u ∗ v) as input for a softmax classifier.
+    * However, in our architecture, adding the element-wise u ∗ v decreased the performance.
+    * The most important component is the elementwise difference |u − v|.
+Note,
+  * At inference, when predicting similarities for the STS benchmark dataset, only the sentence embeddings u and v are used in combination with cosine-similarity.
+The element-wise difference measures the distance
+* When trained with the regression objective function, we observe that the pooling strategy has a large impact.
+There, the
+  * MAX strategy perform significantly worse than MEAN or CLS-token strategy.
+  * in contrast to (Conneau+ 2017), who found it beneficial for the BiLSTM-layer of InferSent to use MAX instead of MEAN pooling.

 # 7 computational efficiency